paulelliott/fabrication-site/views/_content.markdown

 Allows you to specify the location of your application on the file system.
 This is especially useful when working with Rails engines.

 Default: Rails.root if defined, otherwise '.'

+##### sequence_start

+Allows you to specify the default starting number for all sequences.
+This can still be overridden for specific sequences.

+Default: 0

 ### Defining Fabricators